Baker Hughes Company (BKR) Reveals an Earnings Mystery

 BKR’s Market Performance

-BKR stocks went down by -1.75% for the week, with a monthly jump of 4.79% and a quarterly performance of 5.87%, while its annual performance rate touched 38.24%.
-The volatility ratio for the week stands at 2.24% while the volatility levels for the past 30 days are set at 3.28% for Baker Hughes Company.
-The simple moving average for the period of the last 20 days is 2.37% for BKR stocks with a simple moving average of 29.54% for the last 200 days.
+BKR stocks went down by -3.85% for the week, with a monthly drop of -0.60% and a quarterly performance of 8.38%, while its annual performance rate touched 52.60%.
+The volatility ratio for the week stands at 2.96% while the volatility levels for the past 30 days are set at 3.01% for Baker Hughes Company.
+The simple moving average for the period of the last 20 days is -1.77% for BKR stocks with a simple moving average of 23.98% for the last 200 days.

 Analysts’ Opinion of BKR